ZhiXuan1234/TSW6223_Project-Solution-2/README.md

 This strengthens the solution because the final skill gap analysis retrieves semantic relationships from the RDF graph instead of relying only on Python dictionaries.

+The SPARQL implementation can be seen in both `skill_gap_analysis.py` and `gui_app.py`.
+The file `skill_gap_analysis.py` provides a terminal-based version of the analyzer, while `gui_app.py` provides the final GUI-based version.
+Both versions query the RDF graph using SPARQL to retrieve career options, required skills, course recommendations, prerequisite skills, and alternative career suggestions.

 ### 4.5 Python and Tkinter GUI

 Python is used to implement the application logic.
 Python handles: